Tinkerforge/generators/javascript/readme.txt

 The JavaScript bindings allow you to control Tinkerforge Bricks and Bricklets from your JavaScript program.
 The bindings can be used with Node.js or in your browser.
+This ZIP file contains:

-The tinkerforge.tgz file is a Node.js package that can be installed with the npm tool.
-The nodejs/source/ directory contains the source code of this Node.js package and the nodejs/examples/ directory contains the Node.js versions of the JavaScript examples for every Brick and Bricklet.
-The browser/source/ directory contains the source code of the browser version of the bindings and the browser/examples/ directory contains the browser versions of the JavaScript examples for every Brick and Bricklet.
+ tinkerforge.tgz   -- Node.js package (install with npm tool)
+ nodejs/source/    -- source code of tinkerforge.tgz
+ nodejs/examples/  -- Node.js examples for every Brick and Bricklet
+ browser/source/   -- source code of the browser version browser/examples/ -- browser examples for every Brick and Bricklet

 For more information about the JavaScript bindings go to:

  http://www.tinkerforge.com/en/doc/Software/API_Bindings_JavaScript.html (English)
  http://www.tinkerforge.com/de/doc/Software/API_Bindings_JavaScript.html (German)